esm7/obsidian-map-view/README.md

 The query string can contain the following *search operators*:

-- `tag:#...` to search for notes tagged with a specific tag.
-Note that this refers to Obsidian tags what are applied on *whole files*, it will not catch Map View inline tags.
+- `tag:#...` to search for notes or markers tagged with a specific tag.
+This works on both whole notes (`#hiking`) and inline tags for specific markers (`tag:hiking`).
 - `path:...` to search by the note path.
 Case insensitive.
-- `link:...` to search by a link name or path that notes include.
+This operator will include all the markers in the path that matches the query.
+- `linkedto:...` includes notes that contain a specific link.
 Case insensitive.
+This operator will include a note (with all the markers in it) if it has a link name that matches the query.
+For example, if you have a note named `Cave Hikes` and you have geolocated notes that **link to it** (e.g. include `[[Cave Hikes]]` as a link), include them by the filter `linkedto:"Cave Hikes"` or a portion of that name.
+- `linkedfrom:...` includes notes that are linked from a specific note, and also the origin note itself.
+Case insensitive.
+This operator will include a note (with all the markers in it) if it is linked **from** the note mentioned in the query.
+For example, if you have a note named `Trip to Italy` with links to various geolocated notes (e.g. of places you want to visit or a trip log), the query `linkedfrom:"Trip to Italy"` will filter only for those markers.

-You can combine these using *logical operators*: `AND`, `OR`, `NOT`, and grouping with parenthesis.
+You can combine the above with *logical operators*: `AND`, `OR`, `NOT`, and grouping with parenthesis.
 **This differs from Obsidian's own query language which uses `-` instead of `NOT`.**

-Your notes are encouraged to contain Obsidian tags that represent their type (e.g. `#hike`, `#food`, `#journal-entry` or whatever you'll want to filter by).

-Some examples:
+For examples:

+- `linkedfrom:"Trip to Italy" AND tag:#wine` can include places you linked from your trip to Italy, or are within that note itself, and are tagged with `#wine`.
-- `tag:#hike AND tag:#dogs`
+- `tag:#hike AND tag:#dogs` can include hikes you marked as suitable for dogs.
 - `tag:#hike AND (tag:#dogs OR tag:#amazing) AND NOT path:"bad places"`

+There are many creative ways to organize your notes with geolocations that utilize these query abilities.
+You may represent location types with tags (e.g. `#hike` or `#restaurant`), or use tags to represent traits of places (`#hike/summer`, `#hike/easy`).
+You can use paths for indexes using Zettelkasten back links (e.g. link to "Hikes that I Want" from notes you want to denote as such), then use `linkedto:` to find places that link to it.
+And/or you can have notes to plan a trip and link to places from it, then use `linkedfrom:` to focus on your plan.

+In all cases you can [save presets](#Presets) that include the filter or sub-filters of it.

 ## Marker Icons